 - Tasty fish and chips at Seahouses

-- White sandy beaches and sweeping sand dunes
+- Gorgeous sandy beaches and sweeping sand dunes of the Northumberland Coast

 - Seeing who’ll spot the castles of Dunstanburgh and Bamburgh first